-A guide to problems, costs, maintenance and repair for your 2003 GMC Sierra 1500
+A guide to repairs, service, and maintenance costs for your 2003 GMC Sierra 1500

 The 4WD transfer case encoder motor position sensor or the selector switch may fail causing the service 4WD message to be displayed.
 Fault code(s) stored in the transfer case control module will be of assistance in determining the exact fault causing the message to be displayed.